nmuralid1/PhyNet/README.md

 ### utils.py

+#### Note: PhyDNN is the same as the PhyNet model.
+It is just named differently.
 ### notebooks/
 - DNN.ipynb: This contains the feed-forward neural network model.
 - DNN+Pres.ipynb: The DNN+ model with dragforce + pressure field prediction.